thebuggenie/caspar/docs/howtos/tutorial-data-objects.md

     }
 ```

-The file needs to follow the [PSR-4 naming convention](https://www.php-fig.org/psr/psr-4) so composer can autoload it,
-so save the file as `application/entities/Article.php`.

-With this class definition, we can now create new `Article` objects in our application:
+With this class definition, we could now create new `Article` objects in our application (don't write this anywhere):
 ```php
 <?php
 $article = new \application\entities\Article();
 $article->setTitle('My first blog post!');
 $article->setContent('This is the content of my first blog post!');
 ```
+*Example code to create `Article` objects*

 However - in this state, the object cannot be saved to the database.
 To make this happen, we need to tell b2db how the
 data in the object is stored in the database.